RunestoneInteractive/httlads/_sources/WorldFacts/scrape_cia.rst

 Cleaning the data
 ~~~~~~~~~~~~~~~~~

-With the data now in a dataframe we can begin the hard work of cleaning.
+With the data now in a DataFrame we can begin the hard work of cleaning.
 it up.
 We can do this nicely and tackle one column at a time.
 This is a lot of
 string processing and type conversion work.
 A lot of this can be made
 easier by using regular expression pattern matching.
 Which is a very big